mihailtd/hl7-viewer/README.md

 * The details pane table is not editable.
 This will be editable and the edits will show in the message edit section real time.
 * The light theme will come in a future version.
-* UI scale slider is not implemented yet.
-Currently the UI elements are big to facilitate high resolution screens.
-In the future there will be a slider to adjust the scale of the UI elements.
-* Proper installers and releases for linux and mac are coming soon.
-For now the beta version is available only on Windows systems.
+* Proper installers coming soon and auto updates coming soon.

 ## Installation instructions: